ddc-java-10/android-project-proposal-Curtis19-99/docs/index.md

 	>This could be for anyone who just needs something to imput a word and a rhyme will come out.

 * Somebody freestyling who has ran out of ideas and topics to rhyme about.
 	>As someone who freestyle's with friends a lot we can rap for a while.
 The issue with rapping for long periods of time is that the subject matter that came off the top of your head can get a little stale.
-This app would satisfy that by having a random rhyme generator to give you ideas on what to continue rapping about.
+This app would satisfy that by having a random rhyme and topic generator to give you ideas on what to continue rapping about.

 ## Functionality

-The user will be able to enter in single words and it will bring up words that rhyme with it.
+The user will be able to enter in single or double words and it will bring up words that rhyme with it.

 The user will be able to enter in lines of words or "bars" and it will take the last word and rhyme it together keeping the format of freestlying.